kancharlaNarmadha/1B/README.md

-# EX 9B Java Map, HashMap and HashTable
+# EX 9C Java LinkedHashMap
 ## DATE:
 ## AIM:
-To create a java program to create and add objects  in hashmap interface.
+To create a java program to create and add objects and display the map elements after replace key 100 for "java programming" in hashtable concepts not hashmap and then display one more time.